 And influence that’s what social media is all about.
 If nothing else influence to create a good impression of yourself and your company.

 Google’s Algorithm rewards originality.
 Am really pleased about that because I refuse to write for search engines.
 It ruins your writing to constantly have to think about using the right key words and writing a headline the search engines would love.

 Originality is also what counts on social media networks if you would like to have influence.
 Business professionals are changing how they cooperate because of online communities.
-And they want to be associate with people with a mind of their own.
+They want to be associated with people with a mind of their own.
 And that doesn’t mean people who criticize for the sake of criticising.
 Or complicate an issue so much it’s difficult to understand what they are trying to say.
 Or worse, prove themselves at the expense of others.